Field Hockey Coaching StaffFlames Home > Field Hockey Home > Coaching Staff > Coach Detail

 During the program's third season of competition in 2013, Murphy guided Liberty to its first ever NorPac Championship title and subsequent berth in the NCAA Field Hockey Tournament.
 Liberty posted a 17-5 overall record and a perfect 8-0 mark in conference play.
 The Lady Flames' signature win came in the NorPac Championship final, defeating No. 10 ranked Stanford, 2-1.

-In her first season as a head coach, Murphy led the Lady Flames to six victories, while competing as a Division I independent.
 On July 1, 2012, Liberty joined the NorPac Conference, becoming the league's ninth member.

 In addition to the success on the field, Murphy's squads have also excelled in the classroom.
 Liberty earned the NFHCA's National Team Award in 2011, 2012 and 2013, while five Lady Flames have been tabbed Scholars of Distinction the past two seasons.